Previous Awards Winners

-The International Aerial Firefighting Award’s winner is honoured every calendar year.
-Any person who has made a significant contribution to furthering the safety and/or efficiency in aerial firefighting is eligible to be nominated.
+The Walt Darran International Aerial Firefighting Awards winners are honoured every calendar year.
+Any person or oganisation that has made a significant contribution to furthering the safety and/or efficiency in aerial firefighting is eligible to be nominated.

-The Award may recognise contributions either over recent year(s) or over a sustained period.
-Award recipients must be of good character and good standing.
+The Awards may recognise contributions either over recent year(s) or over a sustained period.
+The recipients must be of good character and good standing.

 George Patterson, National Transportation Safety Board - 2014 winner